Schepp/schepp.dev/posts/chaining-declarations-with-css-animation-composition.md

 ## But is it available in all browsers?

-As of writing this article, CSS Animation Composition is available in all browsers, except for Firefox, where the feature has still to be enabled via the `layout.css.animation-composition.enabled` flag.
-Hopefully, this will change soon!
+As of writing this article, CSS Animation Composition is available in all browsers, except for Firefox, where the feature still has to be enabled via the `layout.css.animation-composition.enabled` flag.
+Hopefully, this will change soon! 🤞🏼